lesprgm/software-engineering-project-4/README.md

 ## Notes for Class Project

 * Local image uploads will be saved under `backend/app/uploads/`.
-* AI features (match insights, ideas, event search) can call OpenAI or Gemini APIs through backend wrappers.
+* AI features (match insights, ideas, event search) call Gemini 2.5 Flash through backend wrappers (mocked locally if no key is set).
 * SQLite is fine for local testing; you can switch to PostgreSQL if desired.
 * Prioritize completing core features over scaling or deployment.